isir/greta/build.rst

 Troubleshooting
 ________

 If you have the correct version of JDK but can't build the project, you might have to specify to NetBeans wich version of JDK you want to use.
-To do so, go to `C:\Program Files\NetBeans-12.6\netbeans\etc\netbeans.conf`, and verify the version of JAVA.
+To do so, go to `C:/Program Files/NetBeans-12.6/netbeans/etc/netbeans.conf`, and verify the version of JAVA.

 JDK Default version in NetBeans.conf: